Contact Us at sperone@juno.com, using "Author Info" in the Subject Line.

 Why are your books independently published?

-Independent publication best suits my needs at this point in my career.
-My publisher, iUniverse, provides efficient, professional service with a print-on-demand business plan compatible with on-line marketing.
+Independent publication best suits my needs.
+My publisher, iUniverse, provides efficient, professional service with a business plan ideal for on-line marketing of traditional or electronic books.
 I can get my work published promptly without sacrificing content, production finish, or literary quality.
 The publisher provides very thorough editorial reviews, and I edit my novels to meet demanding literary standards.
-The proof of the pudding is six novels in seven years, with a growing number of appreciative readers.
+The proof of the pudding is that most have been recognized in award competitions with a growing number of appreciative readers.

 How many books have you sold?

-More than I ever expected, and the sales rate continues to increase.
-Still, we’re only talking thousands, not millions.
-I do practically no marketing, except for my website.
-Most readers learn about my novels by word of mouth.
-Some come across my work on the Internet or pick up a book at one of the few bookstores where they are carried.
+More than I ever expected, and the sales rate continues to increase, particularly with e-books.
+Marketing is limited however.
+Most readers learn about my novels through my website or by word of mouth.
 My entire focus has been on creating a body of work that I might consider worthy someday of broader marketing.

 Are your books available in bookstores?

 Any bookstore can order the books for you.
-Bookstores that have the books in stock include: The Book Seller, Grass Valley, CA; Towne Center Books, Pleasanton, CA; Barnes & Noble Booksellers, Rockford, IL.
-Signed copies of Crisis on Flight 101 and Judgment Day are available at the Nevada County Airport (Admin.
-Bldg.), Grass Valley, CA.
+Bookstores that have the books in stock include: The Book Seller, Grass Valley, CA; The Avid Reader, Davis, CA; Towne Center Books, Pleasanton, CA; Barnes & Noble Booksellers, Rockford, IL.

 If you have a question for the Author's Corner, contact the author at sperone@juno.com, using "Author's Corner" in the Subject Line.